tdoan5/ML5800/README.md

 !Voila.

-#### 5. Close Jupyter Notebook app on Erdos and the SSH tunnel from your computer
+When you're done, you can close Jupyter Notebook app on Erdos and the SSH tunnel from your computer.

 On Erdos: `ctrl + C` 2 times to close the notebook app and all kernels.